Army Reserve Officer Training Corps (ROTC)

 The Army Reserve Officer Training Corps offers students the opportunity to develop leadership skills plus earn a commission as a Second Lieutenant in the United States Army (Active, Reserve, or National Guard) while completing their undergraduate degree.

 The two-year program is available to students with two years remaining in their university studies.
 The academic requirements for this program are identical to the Advanced Course in the four-year program, and students are eligible to receive the same benefits.
-Prerequisites for the Advance Course must be fulfilled prior to enrollment.
-The following options exist to help students fulfill Basic Course requirements before enrolling in the Advance Course:
+Prerequisites for the Advanced Course must be fulfilled prior to enrollment.
+The following options exist to help students fulfill Basic Course requirements before enrolling in the Advanced Course:

 1. Leadership Training Course (LTC): Students may attend a five week adventure challenge course at Fort Knox, Kentucky.
 Students should start the application process for this option no later than January of their sophomore year.

 3. Basic Training: Constructive credit will be awarded for students who have completed Basic Training prior to starting their junior year.

 4. Reserve Duty: Students serving in the Reserves or National Guard Training prior to entering their junior year or starting a graduate program.

 5. JROTC: Students who completed 3-4 years of JROTC in High School.

 6. Service Academy or Senior ROTC: Two year attendance at a service academy or successful completion of two years in a sister service Senior ROTC training can qualify for constructive credit.

 Scholarships and Incentives